crisluengo/doxpp/docs_src/markdown.md

 We use the [codehilite](https://python-markdown.github.io/extensions/code_hilite/) extension to apply syntax highlighting to the code.
 This uses Pygments to identify the language and apply highlighting.
-We recommend that you don't leave the language identification to chance (we see above that identification failed for this short snipped), and specify the language explicitly:
+We recommend that you don't leave the language identification to chance (we see above that identification failed for this short snippet), and specify the language explicitly:
 ```text
     :::cpp